ShruthiHanuGowda/react-redux-jest-enzyme-app/README.md

    install npm prop-types
    note: to watch all the tests click w for watch and then select a to run all the tests install check-prop-types - suitable for checking propTypes in unit tests than mocking console.error
+3. Testing redux components
+   install redux react-redux redux-thunk create reducer folder and its files create createStore file wrap the app (index file) with provider from react-redux and pass the store from createStore import redux thunk to createstore.js